 It’s tempting to coast through the work week, especially if you don’t love your current job.
 However, you never know when life will throw a curve ball at you.
 Every individual has another potential job hunt in their future.
 By preparing now, you can increase the chance of quickly finding a better job in the future.
 Treat your current job as a stepping stone to the next opportunity.
 You won’t regret it.

-And, as a bonus, you might want to check out these careers that are perfect for introverts.
+And, as a bonus, you might want to check out these jobs that are perfect for introverts.

 Did you enjoy this article?
 Sign up for our newsletters to get more stories like this.